allfre2/nino/README.md

 `order` Orders available moves (according to some heuristic I can't remember) and outputs them

-## Warning

-The code is EXTREMELY messy and dirty ... and I really don't care to clean it up at this stage.
-Maybe later :/

-It helped me understand lots of new concepts regarding the C language, data structures, algorithms, game theory, multithreading, and even chess (which I have been playing since 8, reading theory books and participating on tournaments).

-The chess engine is named after my cat nino.
-It's alive and well after 12 years.

 ## Things I learned and implemented